istio/istio.io/content/en/docs/ops/ambient/usage/ztunnel/index.md

 The examples in this guide used a deployment of Istio version `1.21.0` on a `kind` cluster of version `0.20.0` running Kubernetes version `1.27.3`.

-The recommended minimum Istio version needed for ambient functions is 1.21.0 and the minimum Kubernetes version needed is `1.24.0`.
+As Istio Ambient is not yet stable, the most recent Istio release is the only recommended version for ambient use.

 The examples below require a cluster with more than 1 worker node in order to explain how cross-node traffic operates.
 Refer to the [installation user guide](/docs/ops/ambient/install/) or [getting started guide](/docs/ops/ambient/getting-started/) for information on installing Istio in ambient mode on a Kubernetes cluster.

 ## Functional Overview {#functionaloverview}